 - Strategic thinking

-Here are 5 time management tips for small business owners, that you can use to simplify your time and multiply your results.
+Here are 5 time management tips for small business owners.

 1. Change how you think about time

 We all have the same 24 hours in a day.